Dr. Kent Moors

 Kent is also a professor in the Graduate Center for Social and Public Policy at Duquesne University, where he directs the Energy Policy Research Group.
 A prolific writer and lecturer, his six books, more than 750 professional and market publications, and over 250 private/public sector presentations and workshops have appeared in 44 countries.

-He runs several services for Money Map Press.
 He makes specific investment recommendations in his newsletter, the Energy Advantage.
 For more active investors, he issues shorter-term trades in his Energy Inner Circle.
-Oil & Energy Investor is Kent's e-letter, where he delivers the latest in his travels around the world.
+And Kent’s exclusive Micro Energy Trader is a “swing for the fences” service that targets micro-cap energy stocks.
+Oil & Energy Investor is Kent's e-letter, where he delivers the latest energy news from his travels around the world in his role as a consultant for major companies and governments.

 Dr. Kent'S LATEST HEADLINES